ctoblueprints/ctoblueprints-website/README.md

 We welcome contributions to templates or submissions of new templates, please do so by submitting a PR.

+To run locally
+`npm install`
-To run locally `npm run start`
+`npm run start`

 To deploy:
-`npm run export`
+You will need the AWS CLI https://aws.amazon.com/cli/ `npm run export`
 Then upload to the S3 bucket.
+Normally this is done with the deploy.sh script, which is not distributed as part of this repo.

 ## Theme from